-Myanmar military leader says elections will be in 2 years
+Myanmar military extends emergency, promises vote in 2 years

 Moves by The Association of Southeast Asian Nations to broker a dialogue between the military government and its opponents have stalled after an agreement at an April summit in Jakarta to appoint a special envoy for Myanmar.

-The envoy still hasn’t been named amid criticism of lack of commitment from Myanmar’s rulers, and reluctance by its neighbors to interfere in a member’s affairs.
+Min Aung Hlaing said that among the three nominees, Thailand’s former Deputy Foreign Minister Virasakdi Futrakul was selected as the envoy.
+“But for various reasons, new proposals were released and we could not keep moving onwards.
+I would like to say that Myanmar is ready to work on ASEAN cooperation within the ASEAN framework, including the dialogue with the ASEAN special envoy in Myanmar,” he said.

-Ahead of a meeting of ASEAN foreign ministers hosted by Brunei this week, Min Aung Hlaing pushed back at the criticism, saying Myanmar “is ready to work on ASEAN cooperation within the ASEAN framework, including the dialogue with the ASEAN special envoy in Myanmar.”
+ASEAN foreign ministers were expected to discuss Myanmar in virtual meetings this week hosted by Brunei, the current chair of the 10-nation bloc.

-The country is also struggling with its worst COVID-19 outbreak that has overwhelmed its already crippled health care system.
+Myanmar is also struggling with its worst COVID-19 outbreak that has overwhelmed its already crippled health care system.
 Limitations on oxygen sales have led to widespread allegations that the military is directing supplies to government supporters and military-run hospitals.

 At the same time, medical workers have been targeted by authorities after spearheading a civil disobedience movement that urged professionals and civil servants not to cooperate with the government.